vivin12/spring-boot-kafka/README.md

    ```
    ![image](images/kt-local-setup.png)

 3. Inside topics section you will see the `book-update` topic that we created earlier with the command line tool.
+When you click on the Data tab and click on `Retrieve messages` which looks like a play button to see the messages added earlier.
+Notice that by default the messages are displayed in bytes.
+In the next step we will convert it to string.

    ![image](images/kt-local-topic-byte.png)

-4. You can see in the above image that messages are displayed in bytes.
-To change from byte to string switch both key and message to string and click update as show in the below screenshot.
+4. To change from byte to string switch over to the properties tab and change both key and message to string and click update as show in the below screenshot.
    ![image](images/kt-local-topic-switch-string.png)

 5. Messages displayed in string.